Please contact us for more information

-Low-vision assessment, long-cane training, replacement canes/tips, route development, workplace assessments, guide dog assessments, classes, workshops, adventure mobility
+Low-vision assessments, long-cane training, replacement canes/tips, route development, workplace assessments, classes, workshops, adventure mobility sessions.

 Individuals or Groups

-Assessment, guide dog, equipment, placement, follow up and aftercare (German Shepherds & Labrador Retrievers).
+Assessment, guide dog experiences, equipment, placement, follow up and aftercare (German Shepherds, Labrador Retrievers).

 Listed below are some of our lifestyle services

-This four-day ”guide dogs gone wild” educational and adventure camp will get you to let your “handle” down so you can train your dog in a whole new way and, maybe even try something new together.
+This four-day ”guide dogs gone wild” educational and adventure camp will let you put your “handle” down so you can train your dog in a whole new way and, maybe even try something new together.

 Open to current clients of Stapell only (whether you have a Stapell Working Dog or not) who have used SWD services within the last twelve months prior to camp.
 Invitation only.

-The BRP offers two 4-hour workshops on horsemanship to blind equestrians Wednesdays and Saturdays from a retired professional equestrian competitor who is also an Orientation & Mobility Specialist, Guide Dog Mobility Instructor specialist, and specialist animal trainer.
+The BRP offers 4.5 hour workshops on horsemanship to blind equestrians from a retired professional equestrian competitor who is also an Orientation & Mobility Specialist, Guide Dog Mobility Instructor specialist, and specialist animal trainer.
 Go to the "Blind Rider Program" section to learn more.
 Giddyup!